 Figure 6 Button1 pressed

 You can set notification on “trigger” which is located on right corner of each widget and get an email or text message when certain condition is met.
-The below is a setup for notification when temperature is above 20 C.
+The below is a setup for notification when temperature is above 20oC.